particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 You must be logged in as the owner of the device to remove it.
 The device does not need to be online to unclaim.

-#### Particle mobile app unclaiming

-You can unclaim developer devices from the Particle mobile app device list, click on the device, then the gear icon, then **Unclaim device**.

 #### Web IDE unclaiming

 You can unclaim developer devices from the Web IDE.
 Click on the **Devices** tab, then the device you want to unclaim, the **>** icon, then the red trash can icon ("Remove devices from account").